Chapter 5:

 Just the way she liked it.

-She didn’t know what bedroom she was in but it was obviously a guest room with nothing but a small bed, a bathroom, two dressers and a single window on each of the two outward facing walls.
+She didn’t know which bedroom she was in, but it was obviously a guest room with nothing but a small bed, a bathroom, two dressers, and a single window on each of the two outward-facing walls.
 It confirmed her suspicion that the owner was rich.

 Who else has a guest room in their college apartment?

 But it’s good they had privacy now.
-It was just him and her and the bumping music covered any sound they made.
-It was perfect but she wanted to be loud.
-NEEDED to be loud.
+It was just him and her, and the bumping music covering any sound they made.
+It was perfect, but she wanted to be loud.
+Needed to be loud.

 Perfect.